MahtabRanjbar/Emotion_Detection_EEG/README.md

    pip install -r requirements.txt
    ```

+3. Data Preparation

+      Place your EEG dataset in CSV format inside the `data/` directory.
+The dataset should have features as columns, with the last column representing the emotion labels. you can donwload [here](https://www.kaggle.com/datasets/birdy654/eeg-brainwave-dataset-feeling-emotions/data)

-3. Training the Model
+4. Training the Model

     ```bash
     python src/main.py
     ```

 ## Dataset
 This is a dataset of EEG brainwave data that.
 The data was collected from two people (1 male, 1 female) for 3 minutes per state - positive, neutral, negative.
 We used a Muse EEG headband which recorded the TP9, AF7, AF8 and TP10 EEG placements via dry electrodes.
-Six minutes of resting neutral data is also recorded. you can find this dataset in [kaggle](https://www.kaggle.com/datasets/birdy654/eeg-brainwave-dataset-feeling-emotions/data)
+Six minutes of resting neutral data is also recorded.

-## Data Preparation

-Place your EEG dataset in CSV format inside the `data/` directory.
-The dataset should have features as columns, with the last column representing the emotion labels.